 If a person has symptoms and signs of head and neck cancer, the doctor will take a complete medical history, noting all symptoms and risk factors.
 In addition, the following tests may be used to diagnose head and neck cancer:

 Physical examination/blood and urine tests.
 During a physical examination, the doctor feels for any lumps on the neck, lips, gums, and cheeks.
 Also, the doctor will inspect the nose, mouth, throat, and tongue for abnormalities, often using a light and a mirror for a clearer view.
 Blood and urine tests may be performed to help diagnose cancer.
-Testing for viral infections, including HPV, may also be done.
+Testing for viral infections, including HPV (see the Risk Factors section), may also be done.

 Endoscopy.
 This test allows the doctor to see inside the body with a thin, lighted, flexible tube called an endoscope.
 The tube is gently inserted through the nose into the throat and down the esophagus to examine the head and neck areas.
 The examination has different names depending on the area of the body that is examined, such as laryngoscopy (larynx), pharyngoscopy (pharynx), or a nasopharyngoscopy (nasopharynx).
 When these procedures are combined, they are sometimes referred to as a panendoscopy.

 X-ray.
 An x-ray is a way to create a picture of the structures inside of the body, using a small amount of radiation.
 A barium swallow may be required to identify abnormalities along the swallowing passage.
+During a barium swallow, a person swallows a liquid containing barium, and a series of x-rays are taken.
+Barium coats the lining of the esophagus, stomach, and intestines, so tumors or other abnormalities are easier to see on the x-ray.
 A special type of barium swallow called a modified barium swallow may be needed to evaluate specific swallowing difficulties.
 A dentist may also take x-rays of the teeth and mandible and maxilla, including a panorex (panoramic view).
 If there are signs of cancer, the doctor may recommend a computed tomography (CT) scan (see below).